 How much do consulting firms charge?

-In general, consulting companies invoice their clients using average daily rates (ADR) or hourly billing rates.
+The professional services sector is highly competitive, and competition is growing all the time.
+Consequently, improving margins and cash flow must be a priority for any organization.
+Finding the right pricing strategy and focusing on the right metrics can help professional services companies stand out from the competition and achieve sustainable growth.
+In this article, we focus solely on the pricing of consulting firms.
+In general, consulting firms bill their clients using average daily rates (ADRs) or hourly billing rates.
 For smaller companies, average daily rates are more commonly used when a project proposal is sent to a customer.
 The purpose of the ADR parameter is to be transparent with the customer about the added value of the consulting team working on the project.

 A consulting firm can charge the customer for 3 tasks: